pForest: In-Network Inference with Random Forests: Context-dependent random forests

 \section{Context-dependent random forests}

-In this section, we describe how we build a classifier based on random forest models along the following optimization problem: The classifier should have \textit{maximal} speed (\ie classify a flow after few packets) and \textit{minimal} memory usage while \textit{providing} an accuracy above a given threshold and using models that can run on programmable network devices.
-In \xref{subsec:rf_optimization}, we describe the optimization problem in detail; in \xref{subsec:rf_greedy}, we explain how \system approximates the optimal solution; and in \xref{subsec:rf_training}, we describe how \system trains context-dependent random forests.
+In this section, we describe how we build the first component for ASAP inference, namely a classifier based on $\RF$ models.
+On a high level, we do so with the following optimization problem: The classifier should \textit{maximize} speed, \ie classify a flow after few packets (\emph{as soon \ldots}); and it should \textit{provide} a classification score above a given threshold (\emph{\ldots as possible}).

+Moreover, it should \textit{minimize} memory usage, and use models that \textit{can run} on programmable network devices.
+In \xref{subsec:rf_optimization}, we describe the optimization problem in detail; in \xref{subsec:rf_greedy}, we explain how \system approximates the optimal solution; and in \xref{subsec:rf_training}, we describe how \system trains context-dependent $\RF s$.